 Whatever language or library you are using for statistical computing, you should be using native BLAS and LAPACK libraries "under-the-hood" for your matrix computations.
 But it is important to be aware that not all BLAS and LAPACK libraries are the same, and "default" versions shipping with Linux distributions and similar operating systems are not always the best.
-You can very often swap out a default BLAS library and replace it with an optimised BLAS for your system without changing or recompiling any code.
+You can very often swap out a default BLAS library and replace it with an optimized BLAS for your system without changing or recompiling any code.
 This can easily make a factor of 2 or more difference to the running time of codes for which matrix computation is a bottleneck, so it is well worth investigating how to do this for an easy way of speeding up your code.

-On Linux, you can check which LAPACK and BLAS are being used by R using extSoftVersion()["BLAS"]
+On Linux, you can check which LAPACK and BLAS are being used by R using sessionInfo() or but these commands don't work on Windows.